-This function performs a standard single-cell analysis workflow.
+This function performs a standard single-cell or spot-level spatial analysis workflow.

 Usage